NicolasKheirallah/NextJs-M365-Blog/data/blog/Designing-an-intranet-Part-1.md

 ## Getting started

 There are a few things that are needed to succeed when building your Intranet, The way you want to drive this kind of project is to have a a flexible and iterative approach.
-As such a project no matter the size of the company does not have to be developed for a year before being released but you can release it in stages and have continuous improvements.
-As you want to get the user's feedback, engagement and implement it as we want this to grow and improve organically.
+As such a project no matter the size of the company does not have to be developed for a year before being released but you can release it in phases and make continuous improvements based on user feedback and engagement.
+This way, you can create an Intranet that grows and improves organically, meeting the needs and expectations of your users.

 This DOES mean that you need to have a strategy, coordination, and execution .